Moeen-19/Real-Time-Accident-Detection-and-Alert-System-with-Snapshot-Capture-using-Deep-Learning/README.md

 - Twilio for SMS delivery.
 - Google Drive API for snapshot sharing.
 - Nominatim and `geocoder` for location services.
+- Original project inspiration and base code: [SAI-KISHORE29](https://github.com/SAI-KISHORE29) – [Accident Detection with a Reporting System](https://github.com/SAI-KISHORE29/ACCIDENT-DETECTION-WITH-A-REPORTING-SYSTEM)

 ---

 ## License

 This project is for educational and demonstration purposes.
+Portions of the codebase are adapted from public sources with attribution.
+If reusing, please maintain credits and use responsibly.

 ---